-A Rocha UK are a Christian conservation charity working to protect and restore the natural world both nationwide and through local projects as in Southall where the A Rocha UK Centre is located.
+A Rocha UK are a Christian conservation charity working to protect and restore the natural world both nationwide and through local projects.
+A Rocha UK Centre is located in Brentford, West London.

-TRINITY member David Melville has been working part time for over 7 years with ARUK, latterly as Education Manager in west London in two areas – Minet Country Park a living legacy and in the Wolf Fields Community Gardens, a new venture.
+TRINITY member David Melville worked part time for over 8 years with ARUK, latterly as Education Manager in west London in two areas – Minet Country Park a living legacy and in the Wolf Fields Community Gardens.

 He has encouraged the next generation of local primary school children (3000 footfall 2017) by having an environmental encounter through activities all linked to the national curriculum, always giving credit to the Creator.

 For more information about A Rocha, take a look at their WEBSITE HERE

 Since April 2019 the A Rocha and Creation Care mission has widened to include A Rocha International where we regularly pray around the world and focus on the work of A Rocha India – protecting and educating about Elephants and other biodiversity in the Bannerghata National Park.
 See www.arocha.org

 In addition we pray and encourage local action here in Lewes about climate change and justice.